johnmoxon/johnmoxon.github.io/_posts/2021-02-12-tracking-my-own-product-journey-part-1.md

 ### Thanks Covid!
 Let's Do this!

-\[meme here - I can aaccomplish anything!]
+\[meme here - I can accomplish anything!]

-Well 2020 certainly threw us a curve-ball didn't it! the challenges to job-security, concern over physical and mental wellbeing.
+Well 2020 certainly threw us a curve-ball didn't it! challenges to job-security, concern over physical and mental wellbeing.
 But in a time where time to socialise, explore and travel is limited, then why not make a positive start and build something exciting?
 Possibly even life changing?!

 I've got to give huge kudos to my partner who used her newly found lockdown time to write a novel! and is already working on book number 2 and working out how to publish!
-That kind of drive is infectious and since you can't bottle motivation, then its time to start!

-> It's not important how we start\
+Surrounding yourself with driven people is a great way to boost your own motivation, that kind of drive is infectious even competitive.
+Motivation can also be fleeting, sporadic and challenging to fit around a busy lifestyle.
+You can't bottle motivation, so strike while the iron is hot and start today!

-> It's not important when we start\
+> It doesn’t matter when we start. <br>
+> It doesn’t matter where we start. <br>
-> It's important we start
+> All that matters is that we start.
+> <cite>&mdash; Simon Sinek</cite>

+I love that quote from Simon Sinek, starting is often the hardest part as I wrote about in my last post [why it's hard to start new things]({% post_url 2010-07-21-name-of-post %})

 I've written about habit forming, so my goal in 2021 is to form key-stone habits in creating.
 I'm going to start small and work on a passion project I've had in my toolbox for nearly 5 years, right now its unnamed, but I will be writing and tracking its progress (and likely its pitfalls here).
 Writing is powerful in creating habits and holding yourself accountable, this is where I choose to tell the world about my process of creating and developing something for me.